koor-tech/koor/Documentation/CRDs/specification.md

 In many cases, you should set this to the endpoint of the ingress resource that makes the CephObjectStore associated with this CephObjectStoreZone reachable to peer clusters.
 The list can have one or more endpoints pointing to different RGW servers in the zone.</p>
+<p>If a CephObjectStore endpoint is omitted from this list, that object store&rsquo;s gateways will
+not receive multisite replication data
+(see CephObjectStore.spec.gateway.disableMultisiteSyncTraffic).</p>
 </td>
 </tr>
 <tr>